pombredanne/luces/README.md

 Luces
 ============

-A library to convert Lucene documents to JSON
+A library to convert Lucene documents to JSON for Elasticsearch consumption

 License: Apache 2.0